top of page

 Out of comfort

 The postures that you like least, or that you find harder, are the ones you need to work on more, in your mind as well as in your body.
 You are having to face your own fears.
 The practice is uncompromising in many ways.
 Yet at the same time it is not (meant to be) a punishment.
 If injury or constitution do not agree with a specific posture, it’s time to explore options, asking the question: how can I approach this asana in a way that is not damaging, while at the same time retaining the challenge and allowing me to learn something new about the way things work?
 What things, you ask.
 Well, your body for a start.
 And we could leave it at that.
-Except that inevitably you’re confronted with a cascade of insights about yourself: your resistances, your limitations, your attitudes, your samskaras, which are the imprints of our conditioning always ready to kick in.
+Except that, inevitably, you’re confronted with deeper insights about yourself: your resistances, your limitations, your attitudes, your samskaras, which are the imprints of our conditioning, always ready to kick in.
 For example, for a long time, I wondered at the inherent imbalance in always entering padmasana or Lotus with the right leg first as tradition dictates, but I kept doing it nonetheless, until knee injuries prevented me from entering this posture altogether.
 The injuries were caused by something outside yoga practice.
 Nonetheless, they made it impossible for me to practise this and other postures.
 For a long time I couldn’t even flex one knee fully until, over the last year, I was able to flex my right knee again, and to practise Lotus again, although only at the cost of entering it with the left leg first.
 What may sound ‘heretical’ to some, was a true achievement for me.
 Not only was I now able to do this posture again, but I also felt I was finally balancing out the years of entering it always in the same way, with the right leg first.
 I hope I can get to a point in my practice where both options will again be available to me.
 If this is not possible, that will also be okay.

 Accessible and minimal